Richard “Dick” Broadwell – Dalton Gang Member

 Richard “Dick” Broadwell, also known as Texas Jack and John Moore, was a member of the Dalton Gang who was killed at the CoffeyvilleKansas raid on October 5, 1892.

-In 1882, at the opening of Oklahoma Territory, Dick and his father staked claims to homestead in the Cowboy Flats area.
-There, he met and a young lady who owned the homestead next to his and he asked her to marry him.
+In 1882, at the opening of Oklahoma Territory, Dick and his father staked homestead claims in the Cowboy Flats area.
+There, he met a young lady who owned the homestead next to his, and he asked her to marry him.
 After their marriage, she persuaded him to sell both claims and move with her to Fort Worth, Texas, where she disappeared with their money.

 C.M.
 Condon Bank, Coffeyville, Kansas